hector-js/stub-backend/README.md

 ]
 ```

-_NOTE:_ the value of each key will be setted
+_NOTE:_ the value of each key will be generated with default values.

 ##### by key-value
 ```json